rhbayuprabowo/mizuxe/README.md

 # Mizuxe

-This project is a simple homepage social media app using bootstrap technology.
+This project is a simple landing page using bootstrap technology.

 ## Motivation